The Alexandrian

 In another campaign I ran, the PCs began collapsing tunnels to prevent anyone else from entering a section of the dungeon haunted by a malevolent force.
 In yet another, the PCs memorably hired a group of mercenaries to guard the entrance to the dungeon and prevent other adventurers from entering.
 (An effort which met with mixed success.)

 These long-term interactions across multiple sessions and groups can pay off in a multitude of gloriously unexpected ways.
 For example, I mentioned that my Blackmoor players began encoding navigational markers.
 But there were actually multiple characters who had the same idea, which meant that different groups were encoding information in different, overlapping ways.
-And then there was the memorable group where only player had previously been part of an encoding group… and he screwed up the code.
+And then there was the memorable group where only one player had previously been part of an encoding group… and he screwed up the code.
 So not only did that group leave miscoded marks, but the other PCs in the group — who had been taught the incorrect method — carried that mistaken information into other groups and spread it even farther.

 So who made these markings?
 Another group of explorers?
 Or monsters looking to trick the interlopers?